PaimaStudios/paima-engine-docs/5 - chain-data-extensions.md

 - `prefix` is the `initializationPrefix` specified in the config file,
 - `contractAddress` is the address of the contract (also specified in the config file),
-- `tokenId` is the ID of the newly minted token in base 10,
+- `tokenId` is the ID of the newly minted token (in base 10),
-- `mintData` is, for PaimaERC721 NFTs, the string with which the NFT was minted; for other ERC721 contracts, it will always be an empty string.
+- `mintData` is the string emitted when the NFT was minted for PaimaERC721 NFTs (used for specifying the type of Stateful NFT).
+For classical ERC721 contracts, it will always be an empty string.

-Paima SDK provides you with the following functions you can use to access ERC721 data:
+Paima SDK provides you with the following functions you can use to access ERC721 NFT data when using CDEs:

 - `getNftOwner`, to fetch the address which owns the NFT with the specified token ID: